starkfell/100DaysOfIaC/articles/day.65.integrating.ghe.with.azure.pipelines.md

 ## Instruction

 The GitHub Enterprise connection (for Azure Repo) is configured per Azure DevOps project.
-The following steps detailed how I setup a YAML pipeline stored in the GHE instance in a lab environment:
+The following steps detail how I setup a YAML pipeline stored in the GHE instance in a lab environment:

 1. In an Azure DevOps project, create a new pipeline and select **"GitHub Enterprise Server"**
 ![002](../images/day65/0.png)